infinitydaemon/cwd-gate/README.md

 -----

-## Pre-installed and configured with Kernel 6.9.0 OpSec
+## Pre-installed and configured shipped with CWD The Dark Hadou Kernel

 CWD GATE appliance serves as a crucial component in an organization's cybersecurity infrastructure, providing proactive defense against a wide range of cyber threats in today's increasingly complex threat landscape.